-The 3,000-square-foot Greenhouse facility is located atop the recently renovated Monroe Hall on Loyola's main campus.
+Our 3,000-square-foot Greenhouse facility is located on the roof of Monroe Hall on Loyola's main campus.
 Open to both students and faculty, the rooftop greenhouse provides a crucial resource for teaching and research in biological, botanical and environmental sciences.

 The Greenhouse facility serves three missions: housing a teaching collection of living plants (over 87 genera in 50 families), providing growing space for classroom student projects and materials for teaching labs, and providing growing space for independent faculty-student research.

-Would you like to request use of the Greenhouse facility?
+Interested in requesting use of the greenhouse?
 Please see the information on the Greenhouse User's Manual and the Greenhouse Space Request Form below:

 Requests for growing space for all student, faculty or classroom projects need to be made in writing, prior to starting the experiment, using the Greenhouse Space Request Form.